 You can also create a printed, laminated instruction card, which includes:

-Tip: Keep your printed “How-To” Cheat Sheet near the device for easy reference.
+Tip: Keep your printed “How-To” Cheat Sheet nearby for easy reference.

 Use Scheduled Calls.